 In 2017, the U.K. Financial Conduct Authority ("FCA") stated that it had entered into a voluntary agreement with the panel banks to continue to contribute to the calculation of LIBOR until the end of 2021, after which date, they would no longer be required to provide values to be used in the calculation of that rate.
-On March 5th, 2021, the FCA announced to the market the dates on which the final termination and loss of representativeness of LIBOR will occur, whereby from December 31st, 2021, LIBOR publication will no longer be guaranteed for almost all currencies, while for certain maturities of USD LIBOR (O/N, 1M, 3M, 6M, 12M) publication will be supported until June 30th, 2023.
+On March 5th, 2021, the FCA announced to the market the dates on which the final termination of LIBOR will occur.
+Therefore, from December 31st, 2021, LIBOR publication will no longer be guaranteed for almost all currencies, while for certain maturities of USD LIBOR (O/N, 1M, 3M, 6M, 12M) publication will be supported until June 30th, 2023.

-In addition, while LIBOR rates will continue to be published until the end of 2021, the Bank of England, the FCA and the Working Group on Sterling Risk-Free Reference Rates expect that all U.K.-based financial institutions will have ceased marketing, by the end of Q1 2021, new LIBOR-linked products whose maturities extend beyond 2021.
-Notwithstanding these expectations, the Regulators recognise that there are several LIBOR-linked contracts which are particularly difficult to change by the LIBOR end date (so-called tough legacy contracts).
-A public consultation on the FCA's exercise of powers to continue to publish, on a synthetic basis, GBP LIBOR and JPY LIBOR for a further year after December 31st, 2021, and certain USD LIBOR maturing at 1M, 3M, 6M after June 2023 is expected to be launched soon.
+Furthermore, while LIBOR rates will continue to be published until the end of 2021, the Bank of England, the FCA and the Working Group on Sterling Risk-Free Reference Rates are continuously encouraging market participants to cease using these rates for new contracts whose maturities extend beyond the end of 2021.
+Notwithstanding these expectations, the Regulators recognise that there are several LIBOR-linked contracts, so-called tough legacy contracts, which are particularly difficult to switch by the LIBOR end date.
+On June 23rd, 2021, the FCA launched a public consultation on the exercise of its powers to continue to publish, on a synthetic basis, GBP LIBOR and JPY LIBOR for a further year after December 31st, 2021, and certain USD LIBOR maturing at 1M, 3M, 6M after June 2023.
 In this regard, the FCA added that the methodology used for the purpose of publishing LIBOR on a synthetic basis should correspond to the forward-looking methodology of the corresponding risk-free rates to which a fixed spread adjustment should be added.

 Fallback clauses in contracts

 Mediobanca has launched an awareness campaign to help clients understand the effects of the reform.
-In this context, Mediobanca recommends that its clients:
+In this context, Mediobanca invites its clients and counterparties to: